 Progress has been made in preventing the escalation of noise from heavy trucks (the major source of noise from surface vehicles).
-EPA regulations governing the allowable levels of future production heavy (and medium) trucks, and the Interstate Motor Carrier regulation which limits the allowable noise for operational trucks and buses engaged in interstate commerce, will provide some near term relief for urban residents and those living adjacent to highways.
-These regulations were based, in part, on the DOF Quiet Truck research, development and demonstration program.
+EPA regulations governing the allowable levels of future production heavy (and medium) trucks, and the second contract of the second sec and the Interstate Motor Carrier regulation which limits the allowable noise for operational trucks and buses engaged in interstate commerce, will provide some near term relief for urban residents and those living adjacent to highways.
+These regulations were based, in part, on the DOT Quiet Truck research, development and demonstration program.
 The recently proposed noise regulation for new production buses was also based in part on the DOT program.